 |---|---|

-| Owner | Everything + staff management + delete |
+| Owner | Everything, including staff management and tournament deletion |

-| Manager | Players, brackets, courts, matches |
+| Manager | Players, brackets, courts, and matches |

-| Referee | Score entry, match status changes |
+| Referee | Score entry and match status changes |

 def update?